tammiec/vev-assessment/README.md

 ## Known Bugs
 - Occasionally, the coordinate calculations on line length change will return `NaN`, which does cause the circle2 component to break.
 I will continue to investigate this to find a solution as the conditions that cause this bug are still unknown.
+- There is a slight migration in the line length text input when the angle changes